Vyral/base-template/_posts/2019-06-13-enjoy-wild-dunes-in-style-with-these-10-fun-activities.md

 {% include youtube.html %}

-My family and I love to visit Wild Dunes, and with that in mind, I thought I’d share my top 10 favorite things to do there.
+<p style="text-align: center;"><em>My family and I love to visit Wild Dunes, and with that in mind, I thought I’d share my top 10 favorite things to do there.</em></p>

 If you’re thinking of visiting Wild Dunes, **I want to share a fun activity guide by listing my top 10 favorite things to do while I’m there.** As you can see in the video above, I’m joined by my own family as we go on location counting down the list:&nbsp;